awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/php-hawordpress-tutorial.md

 1. Choose **Apply**\.

-To support content uploads across multiple instances, the sample project uses Amazon Elastic File System to create a shared file system\.
+To support content uploads across multiple instances, the sample project uses Amazon EFS to create a shared file system\.
 Create a post on the site and upload content to store it on the shared file system\.
 View the post and refresh the page multiple times to hit both instances and verify that the shared file system is working\.

 ## Upgrade WordPress<a name="php-hawordpress-tutorial-upgrade"></a>

 To upgrade to a new version of WordPress, back up your site and deploy it to a new environment\.

+**Important**
 Do not use the update functionality within WordPress or update your source files to use a new version\.
 Both of these actions can result in your post URLs returning 404 errors even though they are still in the database and file system\.

 **To upgrade WordPress**

-1. Export your posts to an XML file with the export tool in the WordPress admin console\.
+1. In the WordPress admin console, use the export tool to export your posts to an XML file\.

 1. Deploy and install the new version of WordPress to Elastic Beanstalk with the same steps that you used to install the previous version\.
-To avoid downtime, you can create a new environment with the new version\.
+To avoid downtime, you can create an environment with the new version\.

-1. On the new version, install the WordPress importer tool in the admin console and use it to import the XML file containing your posts\.
+1. On the new version, install the WordPress Importer tool in the admin console and use it to import the XML file containing your posts\.
 If the posts were created by the admin user on the old version, assign them to the admin user on the new site instead of trying to import the admin user\.

 1. If you deployed the new version to a separate environment, do a [CNAME swap](using-features.CNAMESwap.md) to redirect users from the old site to the new site\.

-## Cleanup<a name="php-hawordpress-tutorial-cleanup"></a>
+## Clean up<a name="php-hawordpress-tutorial-cleanup"></a>

 When you finish working with Elastic Beanstalk, you can terminate your environment\.
 Elastic Beanstalk terminates all AWS resources associated with your environment, such as [Amazon EC2 instances](using-features.managing.ec2.md), [database instances](using-features.managing.db.md), [load balancers](using-features.managing.elb.md), security groups, and [alarms](using-features.alarms.md#using-features.alarms.title)\.